Ill. Admin. Code tit. 35, § 611.954 - Disinfection Benchmark

 3) An analysis of how the proposed change will affect the current levels of disinfection; and

 d) Calculation of a Disinfection Benchmark.
-A supplier that is making a significant change to its disinfection practice must calculate a disinfection benchmark using the following procedure:
+A supplier significantly changing its disinfection practice must calculate a disinfection benchmark using the specified procedure:

 2) Step 2: Determine the lowest monthly average value out of the 12 values.
 This value becomes the disinfection benchmark.

-e) If a supplier uses chloramines, ozone or chlorine dioxide for primary disinfection the supplier must calculate the disinfection benchmark from the data that the supplier collected for viruses to develop the disinfection profile in subsection (d).
-This viral benchmark must be calculated in the same manner used to calculate the Giardia lamblia disinfection benchmark in subsection (d).
+e) If a supplier uses chloramines, ozone, or chlorine dioxide for primary disinfection the supplier must calculate the disinfection benchmark from the data that the supplier collected for viruses to develop the disinfection profile under subsection (d).
+The supplier must calculate this viral benchmark in the same manner as calculating the Giardia lamblia disinfection benchmark under subsection (d).

 Notes